a327ex/www/content/posts/skill_death_spirals.md

 1. Super People succeeds and Rumbleverse fails
 2. Rumbleverse succeeds and Super People fails
-3. Neither game succeds or fails too much and they just sort of survive
+3. Neither game succeeds or fails too much and they just sort of survive
 4. Both games fail

 4 is the least interesting one.
 3 is probably the one with the highest chance of happening.
 If 2 happens then it means that match duration/size, queue amount and combat heavy fun weigh more than TTK/luck when it comes to